Announcing the general availability of the Wasmer 2.0

 Our mission is to make software universally available.
 We are committed to the open-source community and strive to contribute to developers and companies worldwide to help make Wasmer and WebAssembly a universal standard.

 Syrus Akbary is an enterpreneur and programmer.
 Specifically known for his contributions to the field of WebAssembly.
-He is the Founder and CEO of Wasmer, an innovative company that focuses on creating developer tools and infrastructure for running WebAss
+He is the Founder and CEO of Wasmer, an innovative company that focuses on creating developer tools and infrastructure for running Wasm

 Founder & CEO